aakashvardhan/s8-normalization/README.md

 1. **Batch Normalization**: Batch normalization normalizes the input of each layer by adjusting and scaling the activations.
 It helps in reducing the internal covariate shift and speeds up the training process.

 2. **Layer Normalization**: Layer normalization normalizes the input of each layer by computing the mean and variance of the entire layer.
-It helps in reducing the internal covariate shift and speeds up the training process.

 3. **Group Normalization**: Group normalization normalizes the input of each layer by dividing the channels into groups and computing the mean and variance for each group.
-It helps in reducing the internal covariate shift and speeds up the training process.

 ### Batch Normalization